shy2net/nestjs-angular-starter/README.md

 It comes with the following features:

-- [Nest](https://nestjs.com/) - Easier express with typescript using decorators
+- [NestJS](https://nestjs.com/) - Easier express with typescript using decorators
 - Authentication (including middlewares and token generation)
 - Angular routes support (redirect to index.html of compiled Angular code), this means you can run you Angular app and API on the same container!
 - Configuration according to environment (using [config npm package](https://www.npmjs.com/package/config)).
-- Logging (using built-in logger).
+- Logging (using built-in NestJS logger).
 - Social Authentication, which basically gets an access token from the client that logged into a service and then creates a user associated with it.
 - Unit testing using Jest.